 Will be greatly missed by so many."

-shared by Daniel Hawtin, 1 day ago
+shared by Daniel Hawtin, 1 month ago

 "So sad to hear the news of Gary passing, my thoughts are with his family.
 I had the pleasure of attending a lot of meetings with Gary over 4 years and always found him to be patient and extremely helpful.
 His knowledge will be greatly missed at CHFT."

-shared by Linzi Smith, 1 day ago
+shared by Linzi Smith, 1 month ago

 "Gary was such a lovely kind and friendly person.
 The best DoF I have ever worked with and I will miss him.
 He always made time to take my call or offer helpful advise when I was struggling.
 I learned so much from him , both from listening and observing him chairing a challenging meeting , where he would make sure everyone's opinion was heard and help navigate throgh to a sensible solution and also the wise words he shared on how to write a successful business case .
 He is, and will continue to be, missed greatly."

-shared by Elisabeth Street, 1 day ago
+shared by Elisabeth Street, 1 month ago

 "I have worked alongside Gary for nearly 10 years and right now I feel like Robin without Batman or Morecambe without Wise.
 That's apt as Gary had wisdom in abundance, along with intelligence and a real sense of calm.
 He was a really honourable man and a friend to all that he met.
 He was able to find something in common with everyone, whether talking about football, family or work.
 He was also really brave, handling life's challenges with humour, often with a hilarious self-depreciating anecdote.
 Gary will be missed by many."

-shared by Kirsty Archer, 4 days ago
+shared by Kirsty Archer, 1 month ago

 "Gary was a giant in so many ways and an example to all of us as to what a decent, good, loving and selfless human being is.